bmds-lab/Crackling/README.md

 ## Preamble

+> The design of CRISPR-Cas9 guide RNAs is not trivial, and is a computationally demanding task.
+Design tools need to identify target sequences that will maximise the likelihood of obtaining the desired cut, whilst minimising off-target risk.
+There is a need for a tool that can meet both objectives while remaining practical to use on large genomes.
+>
-We present Crackling, a new method for whole-genome identification of suitable CRISPR targets.
-The method maximises the efficiency of the guides by combining the results of multiple scoring approaches.
-On experimental data, the set of guides it selects are better than those produced by existing tools.
-The method also incorporates a new approach for faster off-target scoring, based on Inverted Signature Slice Lists (ISSL).
-This approach provides a gain of an order of magnitude in speed, while preserving the same level of accuracy.
+> Here, we present Crackling, a new method that is more suitable for meeting these objectives.
+We test its performance on 12 genomes and on data from validation studies.
+Crackling maximises guide efficiency by combining multiple scoring approaches.
+On experimental data, the guides it selects are better than those selected by others.
+It also incorporates Inverted Signature Slice Lists (ISSL) for faster off-target scoring.
+ISSL provides a gain of an order of magnitude in speed compared to other popular tools, such as Cas-OFFinder, Crisflash and FlashFry, while preserving the same level of accuracy.
+Overall, this makes Crackling a faster and better method to design guide RNAs at scale.
+>
+> Crackling is available at https://github.com/bmds-lab/Crackling under the Berkeley Software Distribution (BSD) 3-Clause license.

 ## Dependencies